jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 great for 90% of the queries, the problem is that if you're querying a large enough dataset (let's say you want to aggregate over 19M documents), and you're applying a lot of filters (like searching for specific hosts).
-This can have an impact in the performance of your query.
+This can have an impact on the performance of your query.

-> Not everything is bad, if you're using a time-based index pattern, and your
+> Not everything is bad if you're using a time-based index pattern, and your
-> Elasticsearch datasource in Grafana is properly configured, Grafana will know
+> Elasticsearch data source in Grafana is properly configured, Grafana will know
 > to which indexes send the query depending on the time range, pretty cool!.

 ## The problem